 GLOBAL MARKETS-Global stocks, oil edge away from highs as stimulus rally ebbs

-LONDON/SHANGHAI, March 12 (Reuters) - Global shares were flat on Friday but within sight of a record high while oil edged lower as benchmark debt yields climbed, helping to curb the latest stimulus-driven rally.
+LONDON, March 12 (Reuters) - Global shares were flat on Friday but within sight of a record high, while oil edged lower as benchmark debt yields climbed, helping to curb the latest stimulus-driven rally.

-Gains in Asian stock markets proved tough to match for most of European peers, after they hit a 1-year high in the prior session.
+Gains in Asian stock markets proved tough to match for most European peers, after they hit a one-year high the day before.
 U.S. stock futures also suggested a lower start for Wall Street later in the day.

 The note of caution followed the signing of a $1.9 trillion U.S. stimulus bill into law on Thursday and a further dovish tilt from the European Central Bank that had prompted a retreat in bond yields and eased global concerns about rising inflation.

-The burst of market optimism from those events had helped Asian shares rise - Japan's Nikkei added 1.7% - but this faded out as Europe opened for business, with Britain's FTSE 100 .FTSE and the STOXX Europe 600 .STOXX down around 0.5%.
+The burst of market optimism from those events had helped Asian shares rise - Japan's Nikkei added 1.7% - but this faded out as Europe opened for business, with the STOXX Europe 600 .STOXX down around 0.5%.

 That in turn weighed on the MSCI World Index .MIWD00000PUS, taking it into the red, down 0.1%, albeit less than 1.5% away from the record high hit last month.

+"We have recently seen some erratic market moves across asset classes, as well as within equity market sectors and styles.
+A period of digestion thus seems logical and healthy," Barclays analyst Emmanuel Cau said in a note.

-Biden had signed the stimulus legislation ahead of a televised address in which he pledged aggressive action to speed vaccinations and move the country closer to normality by July 4.
+Biden had signed the stimulus legislation before giving a televised address in which he pledged aggressive action to speed vaccinations and move the country closer to normality by July 4.

-The signing of the American Rescue Plan provided a further boost to market sentiment after the European Central Bank said it was ready to accelerate money-printing to keep a lid on borrowing costs, using its 1.85 trillion euro Pandemic Emergency Purchase Program more generously over the coming months to stop any unwarranted rise in debt financing costs.
+Earlier, the European Central Bank had said it was ready to accelerate money-printing to keep a lid on borrowing costs.

+"The odds are that European fixed income outperforms as sovereign curves, particularly in the periphery, will flatten and that the spread between the U.S. and European interest rate curve will widen," said Nordea analyst Sebastien Galy.

 Against that backdrop of super-loose monetary policy, analysts largely expect inflation to pick up as vaccine rollouts lead to a reopening, leading to worries that Biden's stimulus package could overheat the economy.